 Of course, Tritt knew going in that he was asking for a lot.
-“Every time either Glenn Frey or Don Henley had been interviewed prior to that and they were asked about Eagles reunions, they would kind of go, ‘Yeah, when hell freezes over,'” he admitted.
-“I read an article where Don Henley was asked point blank, ‘Are the Eagles going to ever get back together?’ and he said, ‘No there is no way I see this is going to happen because Glenn Frey and I hate each other.'”
+"Every time either Glenn Frey or Don Henley had been interviewed prior to that and they were asked about Eagles reunions, they would kind of go, 'Yeah, when hell freezes over,'" Tritt admitted.
+"I read an article where Don Henley was asked point blank, 'Are the Eagles going to ever get back together?' and he said, 'No, there is no way I see this is going to happen, because Glenn Frey and I hate each other.'"

 Much to everyone's surprise, the feuding former Eagles decided they could set aside their differences long enough to hang out with Tritt on a video set shooting pool – and although it wasn't a true reunion in the musical sense, it proved an important first step in softening old grudges.
 "I saw a bunch of guys who got together and really seemed to realize that they didn't hate each other as bad as they thought they did," Tritt recalled.
 "I got to be an Eagle for a day."

-Although Tritt’s version of “Take It Easy” wasn’t a huge hit, stalling outside the Top 20 on the country charts, it paved the way for the Eagles’ next project: 1994’s surprising Hell Freezes Over reunion tour, which kicked off with an MTV special and hugely successful live album and continued through 1996.
-And although the band has certainly been through its ups and downs since then — most notably Felder’s contentious firing in 2001 — they remain a consistently successful live act, all thanks to Travis Tritt.
+Although Tritt's version of "Take It Easy" wasn't a huge hit, stalling outside the Top 20 on the country charts, it paved the way for the Eagles' next project: 1994's surprising Hell Freezes Over reunion tour, which kicked off with an MTV special and hugely successful live album and continued through 1996.
+The band has certainly been through its ups and downs since then – Felder was fired, then Frey died – but they remained a consistently successful live act, all thanks to Travis Tritt.